Gunnar Pétursson

 Gunnar Pétursson (31 March 1930 – 4 May 2022) was an Icelandic cross-country skier who competed in the 1950s.
 He finished 32nd in the 18 km event at the 1952 Winter Olympics in Oslo where he was one of five skiers from Skutulsfjörður who competed at the games.
 He later competed several times in the Vasaloppet.

-Personal life
+Personal life and death

 Gunnar was born in Brautarholt, Skutulsfjörður in the Westfjords of Iceland.
 He was the brother of cross-country skier Oddur Pétursson who competed at the 1952 and 1956 Winter Olympics.

-Gunnar died in the nursing home Eyri in Ísafjörður on 4 May 2022.
+Gunnar died in the nursing home Eyri in Ísafjörður, on 4 May 2022, at the age of 92.